 This assessment is communicated to parents each year in the mid-year report.
 Children who regularly reach greater depth in expectations in music are encouraged to take a lead in musical activities, particularly in year two.

+Once children have mastered the foundational knowledge in Music, they will begin to show the application of this in a more in-depth and independent way.
+At New Milton Infant School, we take a holistic approach to support all children to show mastery of learning at their own level.
 Children's knowledge and skills have progressed from the Early Years Foundation Stage through to the end of Key Stage 1, equipping them to perform and compose confidently into Key Stage 2 and beyond.